Introduction: Artsy Poster

 I used Photoshop for my final work, but I looked at a few internet pages which you can use if you don’t want to/ can’t get your hands on a copy of Photoshop.
 I highly recommend Photoshop, but for a one-time use it is pretty high effort since you have to sign up for the 7-day free preview and then cancel the subscription-style license.

 I found my large poster paper in a crafts store, it’s 72*104cm and the type often used in live model drawing.
-You can choose any size you want to fit in your home, even a wall-sized sheet could work, as long as it’s even slightly translucent and allows you to trace the image.
+You can choose any size you want to fit in your home, even a wall-sized sheet could work, as long as it’s even slightly translucent and allows you to trace the image with a light table or a big window.

 This is the hardest part of this instructable.

-Clear line-art designs are better if you have less experience drawing freehand, or your chosen backing sheet is on the thicker side and doesn’t show through as much detail.
+Clear line-art designs are better if you have less experience drawing freehand, or your chosen backing sheet is on the thicker side and doesn’t show through as much detail with the light table or window.

-If you have Photoshop, or you are able to get it, you can either make your own poster or edit some photos to match your design.
+If you have Photoshop, or you are able to get it, you can either make your own poster or edit some photos to match your design: it's a trivial bit of googling for tutorials to transform a well-lit photo to sufficiently traceable form.

 If you don’t have Photoshop or a similar photo manipulation program, or you don’t want to use it, you can still choose any picture, but keep in mind you can’t change it’s appearance to the same extent.

-We chose Pablo Picasso’s War and Peace.
-I think the simplicity of this masterpiece would go great with our workspace and it’s a well-worn art print subject for a reason.
+Iida chose Pablo Picasso’s War and Peace.
+It's a pretty well-worn art print subject, and for good reason.

 When you have decided what kind of picture you want, try to find highest resolution picture of it from the internet.
 Bigger is better, depending on the size of your poster.
 If you go for a vector art design, resolution doesn’t matter.